plone/training/addons.rst

     Need CAPTCHAs?
 Add the ``collective.recaptcha`` package to your buildout and PFG will have a CAPTCHA field.

     Need encryption?
-Add GPG encryption to your system, add a GPG configuration for the Plone daemon user that includes a public keys for the mail targets, and you'll be able to encrypt email before sending.
+Add GPG encryption to your system, add a GPG configuration for the Plone daemon user that includes a public key for the mail targets, and you'll be able to encrypt email before sending.

     Think PFG is too complicated for your site editors?
 Administrators (and we're logged in as an administrator) see lots of more complex options that are invisible to site editors.

 By the way, while PloneFormGen is good at what it does, is not a good model for designing your own extensions.
-It's was created before the Zope Component Architecture became widely used.
+It was created before the Zope Component Architecture became widely used.
 The authors would write it much differently if they were starting from scratch.

 .. _add-ons-ptg-label: